eillarra/pdfino/docs/integrations.rst

 Django
 ------

-PDFINO includes a Django response that can be used directly in a view:
+PDFino includes a Django response that can be used directly in a view:

 .. code-block:: python

   from pdfino import Document
   from pdfino.django import PdfResponse

   def my_view(request):
       doc = Document()